oVirt/ovirt-site/source/feature/migration-enhancements.html.md

 Currently, the bandwidth is set in migration_max_bandwidth in the VDSM conf and can not be tuned.
 It does not take into account the num of outgoing migrations nor the incoming migrations.
 The proposed changes are:

 *   Add next to the max_outgoing_migrations the max_incoming_migrations in VDSM conf.
 It will mean how many incoming migrations are allowed on one host.
-The reason for is that it is a last stand against migration storms
+The reason for this is that it is a last stand against migration storms
 *   The migrationCreate will guard to not have more than max_migrations.
 If it will, it will refuse to create the VM.
 *   If the migrationCreate will refuse to create the VM, this VM will go back to the pool of VMs waiting for migrations (on the source host).
 It will be implemented only by releasing the lock and trying to acquire it again later (so other threads waiting on the same lock will have a chance to get the lock and possibly start migrating to a different host)
 *   The incoming and outgoing migrations will have different semaphores
-*   The bandwidth will be taken from the **migrate** verb's **maxBandwidth** parameter and will be adjusted by engine later using **migrateChangeParams**
+*   The bandwidth will be taken from the **migrate** verb's **maxBandwidth** parameter
+*   A new verb **migrateChangeConcurrentMigrations** will be added which will change the current values of the num of concurrent migrations for the given host.
+It will have the following params:
+    -   **max_outgoing_migrations**: same meaning as in vdsm.conf
+    -   **max_incoming_migrations**: same meaning as in vdsm.conf
+*   The getVdsCaps will return also the **max_outgoing_migrations** and **max_incoming_migrations** which will serve as default for the engine.
+*   By default, the engine will not send the **migrateChangeConcurrentMigrations** (e.g. the values from the vdsm.conf will be used).
+*   If overridden by engine, the engine will call the migrateChangeConcurrentMigrations for all hosts in cluster (and make sure to call it every time any host gets to up state).

 ## Engine Changes